SupaDevsTeam/credentialiq-backend/README.md

 The credentialAtomicQuerySigV2 circuit

-- Verifies that the prover (your user) is owner of a VC with the KYCAgeCredential type
+- Verifies that the prover (your user) is owner of a VC with the ScholaCredential type
 - Verifies that the identity is the subject of the claim
 - Verifies that the claim was signed by the issuer
 - Verifies that the claim schema matches the one in the query